-\nosection{Graph contrastive learning.} Let $\mathcal{G}=(\mathcal{V}, \mathcal{E})$ be an attributed graph with $\mathcal{V}=\{v_i\}_1^N$ and $\mathcal{E} \subseteq \mathcal{V}\times \mathcal{V}$ the set of nodes and edges, respectively. $N$ is the number of nodes in the graph.
-GCLs commonly involve generating two augmented views, denoted as $\mathcal{G}_A$ and $\mathcal{G}_B$, and try to maximize the mutual information or the correspondence between two different views to train the encoder $f_\theta$.
+Let $\mathcal{G}=(\mathcal{V}, \mathcal{E})$ be an attributed graph with $\mathcal{V}=\{v_i\}^N$ and $\mathcal{E} \subseteq \mathcal{V}\times \mathcal{V}$ the set of nodes and edges, respectively. $N$ is the number of nodes in the graph.
+GCL commonly involves generating two augmented views, denoted as $\mathcal{G}_A$ and $\mathcal{G}_B$, and trying to maximize the mutual information or the correspondence between two different views to train the encoder $f_\theta$.
 Here, $f_\theta$ represents an encoder network that maps the graph structure and node features simultaneously into a low-dimensional space.
 In this context, the goal of maximizing mutual information is achieved by minimizing the following objective:

 where $\mathbf{Z}_A = f_\theta(\mathcal{G}_A), \mathbf{Z}_B=f_\theta(\mathcal{G}_B)$, and $\mathcal{L}$ refers to the contrastive loss, such as InfoNCE~\cite{infonce}.
 Typically, $f_\theta$ is a GNN network with receptive fields of $k$ (e.g., the depth of the network).
 We can further simplify Eq.~\ref{eq:gcl} as follows: